jinseo-James-Cha/jinseo-James-Cha/README.md

 Speaking English&한국어 Fluently<br>

 ## 💪 Goals of 2025
-1. Learning and focusing on Python language, data structure and algorithm<br>
+1. Learning and focusing on Python language, deep dive into data structures and algorithms<br>
 2. Reading +20 books
-3. Enter Google as SE !
+3. Experiencing new challenge as SE !

 <!--